galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 Our first new editor tool can be used on Steps as well as Comments.
 The snapping editor tool is a toggle, and when turned on, you will notice a new option appear right next to the Toolbar.

 Whenever this option is shown while using an editor tool (such as the cursor), snapping is active.
 The slider can be used to adjust the strength of the snap.
-Using snapping makes it super easy to align your Steps and Comments to the Workflow gird!
+Using snapping makes it super easy to align your Steps and Comments to the Workflow grid!

 <div style="clear: right;"></div>

 ### 🔤 Text Comments

 The first type of Comment in the Editor Toolbar is a simple Text Comment.
-Text Comments are just free floating text, which can be styled.
-It's main uses include section headings and short comments.
+Text Comments are just free-floating text, which can be styled.
+Its main uses include section headings and short comments.

 To place a Text comment, select the Text Comment Tool, then drag a box which determines where your new Comment will be placed.
 Finally begin typing, to change the Text in the comment.